antoshkaplus/Ant/CppCodingGuide.md

 While static classes are great for declaration of template parameter scope, inner classes inside won't get template parameter deduction for functions outside.
 Due to deduction happens only with parameters after last ::.
 So certain helper classes should be left outside of static class with it's functions.

+If namespacing too much we lose ability to use overloaded functions in template functions.
+So keep some common function in the base class, move other details to nested namespaces.